Knicks vs. Nets prediction, odds, line, spread: 2022 NBA picks, March 13 best bets from model on 74-47 run

 The New York Knicks go to the Brooklyn Nets in a cross-city battle on Sunday afternoon.
 The sport will probably be broadcast to a nationwide viewers from the Barclays Middle.
-Brooklyn goals to cease a four-game dwelling shedding streak, and the Nets are 34-33 general this season.
-The Knicks are 28-39 general and 15-20 in highway video games.
+Brooklyn goals to cease a four-game residence shedding streak, and the Nets are 34-33 total this season.
+The Knicks are 28-39 total and 15-20 in street video games.
 Kyrie Irving (ineligible), Ben Simmons (reconditioning), Joe Harris (ankle), LaMarcus Aldridge (hip), and David Duke (ankle) are out for the Nets.
 Obi Toppin (hamstring) is questionable for the Knicks, with Derrick Rose (ankle), Nerlens Noel (foot), Quentin Grimes (leg), and Cam Reddish (shoulder) dominated out.

 Tip-off is at 1 p.m.
 ET in Brooklyn.
-Caesars Sportsbook lists the Nets as six-point dwelling favorites, whereas the over-under, or complete variety of factors Vegas thinks will probably be scored, is 225.5 within the newest Knicks vs. Nets odds.
-Earlier than you make any Nets vs. Knicks picks, it is advisable to check out the NBA predictions and betting advice from SportsLine’s proven computer model.
+Caesars Sportsbook lists the Nets as six-point residence favorites, whereas the over-under, or complete variety of factors Vegas thinks will probably be scored, is 225.5 within the newest Knicks vs. Nets odds.
+Earlier than you make any Nets vs. Knicks picks, that you must check out the NBA predictions and betting advice from SportsLine’s proven computer model.

-The SportsLine Projection Mannequin simulates each NBA sport 10,000 occasions and has returned nicely over $10,000 in revenue for $100 gamers on its top-rated NBA picks over the previous three-plus seasons.
+The SportsLine Projection Mannequin simulates each NBA sport 10,000 instances and has returned effectively over $10,000 in revenue for $100 gamers on its top-rated NBA picks over the previous three-plus seasons.
 The mannequin enters Week 20 of the 2021-22 NBA season on a shocking 74-47 roll on all top-rated NBA picks, returning nearly $2,100.
-Anybody following it has seen enormous returns.
+Anybody following it has seen big returns.

 Now, the mannequin has set its sights on Knicks vs. Nets and revealed its coveted picks and predictions.
-You may head to SportsLine to see all of the model’s NBA picks.
-Listed here are a number of NBA odds and betting strains for Nets vs. Knicks:
+You possibly can head to SportsLine to see all of the model’s NBA picks.
+Listed below are a number of NBA odds and betting strains for Nets vs. Knicks:

 - Knicks vs. Nets unfold: Nets -6